matthewkerchner-minted/serverless-github-webhooks/README.md

 - JIRA_USER
     - A valid Minted Jira username.
 The `jiraUtils.js` utility uses this username to authenticate API calls to jira.mntd.net
-- JIRA_PASS
+- JIRA_TOKEN
-    - The password for the above JIRA_USER.
+    - A valid Jira API token for the above user.
 We will use this in conjunction with the username to authenticate API calls.
     - TODO: Authenticate via OAUTH.